 The day may yet come when nothing will be guaranteed solid to the touch

-This extract came from issue 315 of BBC Focus magazine – for complete features subscribe here.
+This is an extract from issue 315 of BBC Focus magazine.

 Subscribe and get the full article delivered to your door, or download the BBC Focus app to read it on your smartphone or tablet.
 Find out more